Candid And Sometimes Angry, Bud Selig's New Book May Surprise You

 There's a row of seats donated by the L.A.
 Dodgers, signed by such luminaries as long-time manager Tommy Lasorda, Hall-of-Fame pitcher Sandy Koufax, broadcaster Vin Scully.

-Mounted on another wall, an actual x-ray of legendary Boston Red Sox outfielder Ted Williams.
+Mounted on another wall, an actual X-ray of legendary Boston Red Sox outfielder Ted Williams.
 It was given to Selig by the team.

-"He broke his elbow in 1950, and played the whole game," Selig marvels about Williams' gritty performance in, of all things, an All-Star game.
+"He broke his elbow in 1950, and played the whole game," Selig marvels about Williams' gritty performance in, of all things, an All-Star Game.
 Modern players often dismiss the game as a meaningless exhibition, but Selig likes to remind them it meant something back in the day.
-In fact, Selig tried to infuse the all-star game with more significance in the early 2000s when he announced the league that won the game would have home field advantage in the World Series.
+In fact, Selig tried to infuse the All-Star Game with more significance in the early 2000s when he announced the league that won the game would have home field advantage in the World Series.
 But that experiment ended in 2016.

 Talking to owners ... a lot